PatNei/PSD-Exam-Template/readme.md

 You can also use the other approaches and keep to compilation as the ipynb is a seperate thing, without any coupling to the rest of the project.

+## Note

+Remember to do an initial dotnet restore + dotnet build.
+Then vscode should do it by it self.